 - Walk-in Appointments: We offer walk-in tutoring on a first-come, first-served basis at all of our locations during our regularly scheduled hours of operation.
 Most sessions last 30 minutes, but sessions can last from 10 minutes up to 50 minutes, depending on the number of students who are waiting for an appointment.

-- Online Appointments: This service allows you to submit your paper online and, at a scheduled time, you and a PLF can each view your paper simultaneously and discuss revisions in a 50-minute conversation online.
+- Online Appointments: This service allows you to submit your paper online and, at a scheduled time, you and a PLF can each view your paper simultaneously and discuss revisions in a 50-minute conversation online, using Google Hangouts and Google Docs.
 You schedule an online appointment just like you do a regular face-to-face appointment.

 How Do Online Appointments Work?

-Online writing appointments occur during our regular A61 Humanities location appointment hours, Monday-Thursday, 10am-6pm and Friday, 10am-3pm.
+Online writing appointments occur during our regular A61 Kaplan (formerly Humanities) location appointment hours, Monday-Thursday, 10am-6pm and Friday, 10am-3pm.
 We use a combination of Google Docs and Google Hangouts or Skype.
 For further instructions, go to “Making Online Writing Center Appointments” and “Using Google Docs and Google Hangouts.”

 What’s the Difference b/w Online and In-Person Appointments?